g1eb/angular-calendar-heatmap/README.md

 ### Example data

-Time series data for each day going 1 year back.
-Each day has a total time tracked (in seconds).
+Time series data where each day has a total time tracked (in seconds).
-Details, if provided, are shown in a tooltip as well as in daily overview.
+Details, if provided, are shown in a tooltip on mouseover in different overviews.

 ```
 var data = [{